Nevada’s Early Voters Show Passion as Republicans Turn Out in Droves

 Voters take to the polls in Henderson, Nev., on Oct.
 19, 2024.
 John Fredricks/The Epoch Times

-Jill Kunkel was still in Kohl’s after casting her ballot for Harris.
+Jill Kunkel was in Kohl’s after casting her ballot for Harris.

-“We both can’t wait for him [Trump] to go away,” she said of herself and her husband, Jason, who had also come out to vote early.
-They arrived from Florida two months ago.
+“We both can’t wait for [Trump] to go away,” she said of herself and her husband, Jason, who had also come out to vote early.
+They had arrived from Florida two months prior.

-Christine Gordon and her granddaughter, Hill, avoided a long wait at the Galleria by dropping off their absentee ballots in a drop box.
+Christine Gordon and Hill avoided a long wait at the Galleria by dropping off their absentee ballots in a drop box.

-Like Richard and Dana, the two are part of a growing number of non-white voters for Trump.
-A September poll from the National Association for the Advancement of Colored People (NAACP) showed over one-quarter of younger black men support the Republican candidate.
+Like Richard and Denise, the two are part of a growing number of non-white voters for Trump.
+A September poll from the NAACP showed that more than one-quarter of younger black men support the Republican candidate.

-Gordon explained that she once supported Obama because she was encouraged to “‘vote for color.’”
-That’s in the past.
+Christine Gordon said she previously supported Barack Obama because she was encouraged to “‘vote for color.’”
+That’s in the past, she said.

-She believes Obama did “nothing for Chicago” and places like it after taking office.
+She said she believes Obama did “nothing for Chicago” and places like it after taking office.

-Their family used to live in California.
-Rising costs in the Golden State lured them to Nevada.
+Her family used to live in California, she said, but rising costs in the Golden State lured them to Nevada.

 Hill was wearing a Las Vegas Raiders shirt.
 She admitted that she hadn’t supported the franchise when they were in California, her old home.